This is the multi-page printable view of this section. Click here to print.

 Dialogue System

-How to author and play back branching dialogue in GS_Play — dialogue databases, node types, conditions, effects, and the runtime sequencer.
+How to author and play back branching dialogue in GS_Play — the Dialogue Editor, node types, conditions, effects, performances, and the runtime sequencer.

 For architecture details, component properties, and extending the system in C++, see the Framework API reference.